-- 237. Eligibility for retention pay is subject to the following conditions and limitations: - 238. a. employees must have worked and continue to work (regular paycode 'WK') not less than seventeen-hundred (1,700) hours in an on-going, consecutive (rolling) twelve (12) month period; - 239. b. employees that have been issued a suspension of eleven (11) or more days during the preceding twelve (12) months shall not be eligible; and - c. employees must have a POST intermediate certificate or higher. - 240.
+- 242. Eligibility for retention pay is subject to the following conditions and limitations: - 243. a. employees that have been issued a suspension of eleven (11) or more days during the preceding twelve (12) months shall not be eligible; and - b. employees must have a POST intermediate certificate or higher. - 244.
 Retention pay shall be included for purposes of retirement benefit calculations and contributions as permitted by the Charter.
-It is the parties' understanding that this benefit is part of the salary attached to all ranks for employees who completed the above defined conditions.

-H. Experienced Officer Incentive Pay

-- 241. To ensure each district station is adequately staffed with senior officers at night, the most senior officer and the most senior sergeant (i.e., seniority in rank) at each district station and the Patrol Division of the Airport Bureau and on each watch with twenty-three (23) or more years of service shall receive a premium in the amount equal to 2% of base pay as additional incentive to work night duty assignments, subject to the following conditions and limitations: - 242.
-1. Night duty assignments are defined as 2100-0700 hours (9:00pm-7:00am); - 243.
+It is the parties' understanding that this benefit is part of the salary attached to all ranks for employees who completed the above defined conditions. - H. Experienced Officer Incentive Pay - 245.
+To ensure each district station is adequately staffed with senior officers at night, the most senior officer and the most senior sergeant (i.e., seniority in rank) at each district station and the Patrol Division of the Airport Bureau and on each watch with twenty-three (23) or more years of service shall receive a premium in the amount equal to 2% of base pay as additional incentive to work night duty assignments, subject to the following conditions and limitations: - 246.
+1. Night duty assignments are defined as 2100-0700 hours (9:00pm-7:00am); - 247.
 2. The premium shall be limited to the Patrol Division of the Airport Bureau and to night duty field assignments in FOB District Stations.
-(Station duty and station keeper assignments shall not be eligible for Experienced Officer Incentive Pay); - 244.
-3. Only the ranks of police officer (Q2-Q4) and sergeant (Q50-Q52) shall be eligible to receive Experienced Officer Incentive Pay; - 245.
-4. If the senior officer on a watch is off-duty, then the next senior officer with twentythree years or more of service shall be eligible; - 246.
-5. Employees that have been issued a suspension (whether the suspension was served or held in abeyance) in the three years immediately preceding shall not be eligible; - 247.
-6. Experienced Officer assignments shall be for a minimum of twelve (12) months; - 248.
-7. Employees shall only receive Experienced Officer Incentive Pay for actual hours worked. - 249.
+(Station duty and station keeper assignments shall not be eligible for Experienced Officer Incentive Pay);

+- 248. 3.
+Only the ranks of police officer (Q2-Q4) and sergeant (Q50-Q52) shall be eligible to receive Experienced Officer Incentive Pay; - 249.
+4. If the senior officer on a watch is off-duty, then the next senior officer with twentythree years or more of service shall be eligible; - 250.
+5. Employees that have been issued a suspension (whether the suspension was served or held in abeyance) in the three years immediately preceding shall not be eligible; - 251.
+6. Experienced Officer assignments shall be for a minimum of twelve (12) months; - 252.
+7. Employees shall only receive Experienced Officer Incentive Pay for actual hours worked. - 253.
 In accordance with the provisions of Charter Section A8.597-1, this premium shall be included for purposes of retirement benefit calculations and contributions.
-This amount is not considered

-"salary attached to the rank" as defined by Charter Sections A8.595-1, A8.559-1, A8.558 and A8.544.
+This amount is not considered "salary attached to the rank" as defined by Charter Sections A8.595-1, A8.559-1, A8.558 and A8.544.